martjay/FBCNN-GUI/README.md

 Unaligned double JPEG compression means that the 8x8 blocks of the two JPEG compressions are not aligned.
 For example, when we crop a JPEG image 和 save it as JPEG, it is very likely to get an unaligned double JPEG image. [real](https://raw.githubusercontent.com/jiaxi-jiang/FBCNN/main/figs/real.png) There are many other common scenarios, including but not limited to:

 * Take a photo with a smartphone 和 upload it to the Internet.
 Most social media platforms, such as WeChat, Twitter, 和 Facebook, will resize the uploaded image by downsampling 和 then apply JPEG compression to save storage space.
-* Edit a JPEG image that introduces cropping, rotation, or resizing, and save it as JPEG.
+* Edit a JPEG image that introduces cropping, rotation, or resizing, 和 save it as JPEG.
-* Zoom in/out of a JPEG image, then take a screenshot and save it as JPEG.
+* Zoom in/out of a JPEG image, then take a screenshot 和 save it as JPEG.
-* Group different JPEG images and save them as a single JPEG image.
+* Group different JPEG images 和 save them as a single JPEG image.
 * Most memes are compressed multiple times and the situation is unaligned.

 #### 2. Limitations of Existing Blind Methods in Restoring Unaligned Double JPEG Images